ikun2019/exece_bridge/README.md

 | engineer    | references | foreign_key: true |

 ### Association
-- belongs_to: request
+- belongs_to :request
-- belongs_to: room
+- belongs_to :room
-- belongs_to: customer
+- belongs_to :customer
-- belongs_to: engineer
+- belongs_to :engineer

 ## roomsテーブル